denipub/denipub.github.io/about.md

 title: About
 ---

-Personal notes-blog for Drupal 8 issues.
+Personal notes for Drupal 8 issues.

 Reasons:
 - Entity API.